UPSC Optional Subjects – Choose the Best Optional Subjects for IAS

-The decision of UPSC Optional subject is very important.
+How important is the Decision of UPSC Optional?The decision of UPSC Optional subject is very important.
 You need to select an optional subject in which you are comfortable to score high in UPSC mains.
-The level of comfort depends on many factors like the – familiarity of the subject, availability of books and other study materials, availability of faculty, the scope of peer discussion, recent trends of marks, the level of difficulty as per the syllabus and previous question papers etc.
+The level of comfort depends on many factors like the familiarity of the subject, availability of books and other study materials, availability of faculty, the scope of peer discussion, recent trends of marks, the level of difficulty as per the syllabus and previous question papers etc.

 If the subject you took for graduation is available in the list of subjects given, in most cases the same option will turn out as a comfortable option.
 You can also look for an optional subject which you can finish in a time-bound manner without disturbing the time for GS preparation.

 A lot of candidates choose an optional subject because it is considered as a scoring subject.
 The score should not be the sole criteria for making a choice.
 Depending on the interest of the individual, the optional subjects for IAS should be shortlisted.
 Based on the shortlisted subject, the candidate should take a thorough look at the syllabus of the respective optional subjects for IAS.

 Factors Affecting Choice of Optional

 Interest towards the SubjectIn order to select the best optional, the first criteria should be the interest towards the subject.
 When an aspirant is interested in learning the subject, the process becomes much easier.